How to tell your boss you are quitting on short notice?

 4. Be clear and concise in your communication

-5. Always give two weeks’ notice
+5. Always give a two-week notice

 The two weeks’ notice also comes in handy when you are looking for references in the future.
 Most employers do not value candidates who quit their jobs without notice.
-Your boss might not have you in the future, but will not hesitate to vouch for you and help you find another job elsewhere.
+Your boss might not have you in the future but will not hesitate to vouch for you and help you find another job elsewhere.

 6. Offer to help with the transition

 In addition, you may want to offer to be available for any follow-up questions or meetings after you leave.
-This can help your employer feel more comfortable with the transition and can also make the process smoother for everyone involved.
+This can help your employer feel more comfortable with the transition and make the process smoother for everyone involved.

-You might also like: 12 tips to get a raise at work and be promoted fast
+You might also like 12 tips to get a raise at work and be promoted fast

 7. Provide an official resignation letter